 University of Vermont, Master of Education

 Dr. Dawn Hunter is a nationally recognized expert in the field of special education.
-She currently serves as an Associate Professor within the College of Educational Studies at Chapman University, teaching both graduate and undergraduate students.
-In addition, she coordinates the credential and the master's in special education programs at Chapman.
-Prior to her work at Chapman, Dr. Hunter served as the Branch Chief of the Severe Disabilities Branch (SDB), U.S. Department of Education, Office of Special Education Programs in Washington, D.C.
-In this position she was responsible for the administration of national discretionary projects (e.g., research, demonstration, technical assistance, outreach, systems change, information dissemination, training) funded under the Program for Children with Severe Disabilities, the Services for Children and Youth with Deaf-Blindness Program, the Regional Resource Center Program, and the National Information Center for Children and Youth with Disabilities (NICHCY).
-In addition, she also was responsible for developing policies, regulations, national priorities, and strategies for facilitating innovative and effective educational practices and services for children with disabilities.
-Dr. Hunter represented the United States at numerous international events sponsored by OECD or UNESCO.
+She currently serves as a Professor and the Director of the Ph.D. program within the Attallah College of Educational Studies, and she and teaches both doctoral and undergraduate students.
+Prior to her work at Chapman, Dr. Hunter served as the Branch Chief of the Severe Disabilities Branch (SDB), U.S. Department of Education, Office of Special Education Programs in Washington D.C.
+In this position, she was responsible for the administration of national discretionary projects (e.g., research, demonstration, technical assistance, outreach, systems change, information dissemination, training) funded under the Program for Children with Severe Disabilities, the Services for Children and Youth with Deaf-Blindness Program, the Regional Resource Center Program, and the National Information Center for Children and Youth with Disabilities (NICHCY).
+In addition, she was responsible for developing policies, regulations, national priorities, and strategies for facilitating innovative and effective educational practices and services for children with disabilities.
+Dr. Hunter represented the U.S. at numerous international events sponsored by OECD or UNESCO.

-Dr. Hunter has won numerous awards for her teaching (e.g., Valerie Scudder Award; The National Society of Leadership and Success - Excellence in Teaching Award; Dean’s Teaching Merit Fellowship).
-The most recent teaching awards include the “Outstanding Teaching Professorship Award” (the highest faculty teaching award at Chapman University) in 2012 and “Chapman’s Best Class” (nominated by students and presented by the Office of Housing and Residential Life, 2013) for her class titled “The Philosophy of Helping.”
+Dr. Hunter has won numerous awards for her teaching (e.g., Valerie Scudder Award, The National Society of Leadership and Success - Excellence in Teaching Award, Dean’s Teaching Merit Fellowship).
+Here teaching awards include the “Outstanding Teaching Professorship Award” (the highest faculty teaching award at Chapman University) and “Chapman’s Best Class” (nominated by students and presented by the Office of Housing and Residential Life) for her class titled “The Philosophy of Helping.”

-Storey, K., Bates, P, & Hunter, D. (2008).
-The road ahead: Transition to adult life for persons with disabilities (2nd ed.).
-St. Augustine, FL: Training Resource Network.
+Storey, K., & Hunter, D. (2014).
+The road ahead: Transition to adult life for persons with disabilities (3rd ed.).
+Amsterdam, The Netherlands: IOS Press.